Gasorekibo/alu-higher_level_programming/python-if_else_loops_functions/README.md

-a program that prints the ASCII alphabet, in lowercase except e and q
+ a program that prints all numbers from 0 to 98 in decimal and in hexadecimal